codyngpriest/sorting_algorithms/README.md

 6. Counting sort
 This is a function that sorts an array of integers in ascending order using the Counting sort algorithm

+7. Merge sort
+This is a function that sorts an array of integers in ascending order using the Merge sort algorithm